tyonas9/Decision-Trees-and-Random-Forest-Project/README.md

 # Decision-Trees-and-Random-Forest-Project
 This project was part of Python for Data Science and Machine Learning Bootcamp on Udemy by Jose Portilla.

-The main goal of the project is to learn and understand about applying Decision Trees and Random Forests alogorithm for a data science problem set.
+The main goal of the project is to learn and understand about applying Decision Trees and Random Forests alogorithms for a data science problem set.
 Below is the project description in detail.

 # Random Forest Project